Arnav-006/FA-006-IITISoC-PS6/README.md

 # FA-006-IITISoC-PS6
-This repository contains an extensive python package for pricing options.
-📈 Black-Scholes Option Pricing Model
-This repository implements the Black-Scholes model to price European call and put options, along with visualizations of various Greeks (Delta, Gamma, Vega, Theta, Rho) and time-based animations.
-It is designed for interactive use in Google Colab and VS Code with support for Plotly, Matplotlib, and NumPy.
+This repository contains an extensive Python package for pricing options.
+It implements various mathematical models - Monte Carlo, Binomial, Black Scholes and Heston to price European, American and Asian category options.
+It possesses Greek calculation functions, visualisation features showing the evolution of stock price over time (in a Monte Carlo model), implied volatility calculation and trading strategy modelling.

 # 🔧 Features